MaryamGoudarzi-data/Forecasting_daily_traffic_volumes/README.md

 - 2014–2015: Data is missing from January to June in both years.
 Interpolation was used for continuity, but trends during these gaps may be less reliable.
 - Late 2014: Noticeable drops in November–December 2014 reflect disruptions from events such as the Sydney Lindt Cafe hostage crises on December 15.
 - 2020–2021: Sharp declines align with COVID-19 lockdowns, which significantly reduced traffic.
-- Post-2023: A gradual decline may reflect people moving away from Sydney due to rising living costs and housing affordability pressures.
+- Post 2023: A gradual decline may reflect people moving away from Sydney due to rising living costs and housing affordability pressures.

 **Figure 3** displays the average monthly traffic volume.
 Traffic tends to peak in February, March, May, and November, while January, July, and December show the lowest volumes.
-These dips likely correspond to school holidays, summer vacations, and seasonal factors such as winter weather or major public holidays.
+These dips likely correspond to school holidays, summer vacations, and seasonal factors such as winter weather.

 **Figure 4** shows the average traffic volume by day of the week.
 Traffic increases steadily from Monday to Friday, peaking on Friday, likely due to early weekend getaways as people head out for long weekends.
 Saturday maintains high volumes, likely driven by recreational activities and shopping, while Sunday sees the lowest traffic, as people tend to stay home and relax